Welcome to Mario de’ Fiori 37

 One of the most enchanting neighborhoods in Rome.

-An intimate, charming Townhouse just a block from the Spanish Steps & Via Condotti.
+A charming 4-star retreat just a block from the Spanish Steps and Via Condotti.

-Via Condotti is the most fashionable shopping street in Rome.
-Dating back to Roman times, it is named after conduits which carried water to the Baths of Agrippa.
-Starting at the Spanish Steps, it is a vibrant street brimming with...
+Close to Rome Luxury Suites is Via Condotti, Rome’s most fashionable shopping street.
+This arrow-straight street dates back to ancient Rome, and is named after conduits which carried water to the Baths of Agrippa.